Traditional Arabic Hummus

 1. Drain the garbanzo beans, reserving the liquid.

-2. Shell the garbanzo beans if desired (shelling the garbanzos results in a much smoother dip).
+2. Shell the garbanzo beans if desired—shelling the garbanzos results in a much smoother dip.

 4. That’s IT!
 Isn’t that easy?

-5. Add more garbanzo liquid if needed to make a softer dip.
 Remove dip to a serving bowl.
-My students used to spread the hummus onto a dinner plate and drizzle with a bit of olive oil and a sprinkle of paprika.
-Americans usually serve it out of a bowl.
-My students served hummus only with triangles of warm pita bread.
-American often serve with pita bread plus carrot and celery sticks, cucumber rounds, red pepper strips, and cherry tomatoes.
+My students used to spread the hummus onto a dinner plate and drizzle with a bit of olive oil and a sprinkle of paprika—Americans usually serve it out of a bowl.
+My students only served hummus with triangles of warm pita bread.
+Americans often serve with pita bread plus carrot and celery sticks, cucumber rounds, red pepper strips, and cherry tomatoes.

 Leave a Reply